 Table 2.
-Summary of U.S. EPA's "integrated reporting" (IR) format as used for Iowa's 2018 Section 305(b) and Section 303(d) cycle.
+Summary of EPA's "integrated reporting" (IR) format as used for Iowa's 2020 Section 305(b) and Section 303(d) cycle.

-IR Source of PA's "integrated reporting" (IR) format as used for lowa's 2018 Section 305(b) and Section 303(d) cycl Category Category Description of Category 1 U.S. EPA All designated uses are met.
-2a U.S. EPA Some of the designated uses are met but there is insufficient data to determine if Zd U.S. EPA remaining designated uses are met.
-3a U.S. EPA Insufficient data to determine whether any designated uses are met.
-3b Iowa DNR Insufficient data exist to determine whether any designated uses are met, but at least one use is potentially impaired based on an "evaluated" assessment.
+IR Category Source of Category Description of Category 1 EPA All designated uses are met.
+2a EPA Some of the designated uses are met but there is insufficient data to determine if remaining designated uses are met.
+3a EPA Insufficient data to determine whether any designated uses are met.
+3b lowa DNR Insufficient data exist to determine whether any designated uses are met, but at least one use is potentially impaired based on an "evaluated" assessment.
 This subcategory forms the state list of waters in need of further investigation.
-3b-c Iowa DNR Potential biological impairment on stream with watershed size within calibration range of assessment protocol.
-The aquatic life use of a stream segment within the calibrated range of the biological assessment protocol has been assessed as potentially impaired; no other uses are assessed due to lack of water quality information; 3b-u Iowa DNR Potential biological impairment on stream with watershed size outside of calibration range of assessment protocol.
-The aquatic life use of a stream segment with a watershed size outside the calibrated range of the biological assessment protocol has been assessed as potentially impaired; no other uses are assessed due to lack of water quality information; 4a U.S. EPA Water is assessed as impaired or threatened but a TMDL is not needed because a TMDL has been completed.
-4b U.S. EPA Water is assessed as impaired but a TMDL is not needed because other required control measures are expected to result in attainment of water quality standards in a reasonable period of time.
-4c U.S. EPA Water is assessed as impaired but a TMDL is not needed because the impairment or threat is not caused by a "pollutant."
-4d lowa DNR Water is assessed as impaired due to a pollutant-caused fish kill but a TMDL is not needed because enforcement actions were taken against, and monetary restitution sought from, the party responsible for the kill.
-5a U.S. EPA Water is assessed as impaired or threatened by a pollutant stressor and a TMDL is needed [along with IR categories 5b and 5p, the state's Section 303(d) list].
-5b Iowa DNR Water is assessed as impaired or threatened based on results of biological monitoring or a fish kill investigation where specific causes and/or sources of the impairment have not yet been identified [along with IR categories 5a and 5p, the state's Section 303(d) list].
-5b-t Iowa DNR Tentative biological impairment: The aquatic life uses of a stream segment with a watershed size within the calibration range of the lowa DNR biological assessment protocol are assessed as Section 303(d)-impaired based on only one of the two biological sampling events needed to confirm the existence of a biological impairment.
-5b-v Iowa DNR Verified biological impairment: The aquatic life uses of a stream with a watershed size within the calibration range of lowa DNR biological assessment protocol are assessed as Section 303(d)-impaired based on results of the required two or more biological sampling events in multiple years within the previous five years needed to confirm the existence of a biological impairment.
-5p Iowa DNR A presumptively-applied designated use is assessed as 303(d) impaired or threatened.
-[Along with IR categories 5a and 5b, the state's Section 303(d) list.]
+3b-c lowa DNR Potential biological impairment on stream with watershed size within calibration range of assessment protocol.
+The aquatic life use of a stream segment within the calibrated range of the biological assessment protocol has been assessed as potentially impaired; no other uses are assessed due to lack of water quality information.
+3b-u lowa DNR Potential biological impairment on stream with watershed size outside of calibration range of assessment protocol.
+The aquatic life use of a stream segment with a watershed size outside the calibrated range of the biological assessment protocol has been assessed as potentially impaired; no other uses are assessed due to lack of water quality information.
+4a EPA Water is assessed as impaired or threatened but a TMDL is not needed because a TMDL has been completed.
+4b EPA Water is assessed as impaired but a TMDL is not needed because other required control measures are expected to result in attainment of water quality standards in a reasonable period of time.
+4c EPA Water is assessed as impaired but a TMDL is not needed because the impairment or threat is not caused by a "pollutant."
+4d Iowa DNR Water is assessed as impaired due to a pollutant-caused fish kill but a TMDL is not needed because enforcement actions were taken against, and monetary restitution sought from, the party responsible for the kill.
+5a EPA Water is assessed as impaired or threatened by a pollutant stressor and a TMDL is needed [along with IR categories 5b and 5p, the state's Section 303(d) list].